fd0e/site-1/wiki/pages/ssh.md

 1. `cat ~/.ssh/id_rsa.pub` (or `cat ~/.ssh/id_ed25519.pub` for ed25519)

-1. copy the output of the last command and paste it in the sshkey field on the signup form (or email it to [~ben](mailto:ben@tilde.team) if you already have an account)
+1. copy the output of the last command and paste it in the sshkey field on the signup form (or email it to [~sudoers](mailto:sudoers@tilde.team) if you already have an account)

 #### using your keypair